EdgarZhuzhin/SE13/Evaluation of a group presentation.md

 ---
 #### Presentation review

-**Link to the slideset:** http://prezi.com/kayrld6dnvat/comestu-requirements-of-the-indoor-positioning-application/?utm_campaign=share&utm_medium=copy
+**Link to the slideset:** Click [here](http://prezi.com/kayrld6dnvat/comestu-requirements-of-the-indoor-positioning-application/?utm_campaign=share&utm_medium=copy "Slideset").
 * Did you get overall view of the product?
   Yes

 * How was the slideset?
   The slideset was good and clear.

 * Was the presentation fluent?
 Body language?
 Language, quality of the speech?
   The presentation was fluent.
 Body language was good.
 You could have talked a bit more calmer.

 * Additional notes and comments
   Very good mock-ups.
 The idea of the application is good

 #### Document review

-**Link to the documentation:** https://github.com/julia-sulina/GroupProject/blob/master/SRS.md
+**Link to the documentation:** Click [here](https://github.com/julia-sulina/GroupProject/blob/master/SRS.md "Documentation").

 **Review the following parts of the documentation.**<BR/>
 **For each section / part, describe the following:**